-How Much Recyclable Material Ends Up In Landfills?
+How Much Recyclable Materials End Up In Landfill?
 Is It Getting Worse? 🚯

-How Much Recyclable Material Ends Up In Landfills 🚯: At Waster, we often meet with potential customers who are very suspicious about recycling and how much recyclable material ends up in landfill.
+How Much Recyclable Material Ends Up In Landfills? 🚯: At Waster, we often meet with potential customers who are very suspicious about recycling and how much recyclable material ends up in landfills.
 To be honest, some people really believe the whole recycling industry is a con job.
 As a result, we are often asked this particular question, “does recycling go to landfill?”

 Surveys of the general population even reflect this lack of confidence.
 The Guardian newspaper reports:

 “Two-thirds of Australians believe their household recycling is sent to landfill and 72% said they would recycle more if they knew that their household waste was reliably recycled, a survey has found.”

 The mainstream news – not just the Guardian, in particular – has covered a number of stories about how much recycling ends up in landfill as numerous Victorian council areas have started sending their recycling direct to landfill.
 This is also impacting commercial collections (including Waster) in Melbourne in the short term.

 In today’s blog, we will answer as many questions as possible.
 Hopefully, we can give our customers and readers alike some clarity to the question.

-How much recyclable material (unfortunately) ends up in landfill?
+How much recyclable material (unfortunately) ends up in landfills?

 Actual figures as to how much recyclable material ends up in landfill are impossible to calculate, given the mixture of wastes and various locations dumped at.